Friendshao/Friendshao.github.io/docs/papers.md

 - &#128214; **Maggiore 2018**, Gravitational Waves (Volume 2): Astrophysics and
   Cosmology, Oxford University Press

+- &#128214; **Will 2018**, Theory and Experiment in Gravitational Physics, Cambridge University Press

 [^note]: Please don't tell me if your favorite papers or books are not included here, because (1) this list is never supposed to be complete and, (2) I am still reading your papers/books!